Fetching resources over the network is both slow and expensive:

 Cache-Control: no-storefor resources that should never be cached.

 Cache-Control: max-age=31536000for versioned resources.

 Last-Modified header can help you revalidate expired cache resources more efficiently.

 Learn more #

 If you're looking to go beyond the basics of using the

-the best guide out there is Jake Archibald's Caching best practices & max-age
+Cache-Control header, check out Jake Archibald's Caching best practices & max-age gotchas guide.

 See Love your cache for guidance on how to optimize your cache usage for return visitors.

 If you have more time, here are further ways that you can optimize your usage of the HTTP Cache:

 - Use consistent URLs.
 If you serve the same content on different URLs, then that content will be fetched and stored multiple times.